SeshadriRC/aws-devops-zero-to-hero/My-Activities/Practicals/VPC-highlevel-project.md

 1. Create VPC
 2. Create ASG
 3. Create Bastion Host
-4. Install the python application in one EC2 server
+4. Install the python application in only one EC2 server out of 2
+5. Create a Application LB

 1. Create a VPC
     - Name: aws-prod-example